jrandersen/react-todo-list/README.md

 # React todo list
-A simple React todo-list using React, Chakra UI, React icons, Tasks are currently stored in localstorage, this is all client.
-I may ause this to add Redis or maybe combine with another small DB service in future.
+A simple React todo-list using React, Chakra UI, React icons.
+Tasks are currently stored in localstorage, this is all client.
+I may use this as a template to add Redis or maybe another small DB service in the near future.

 ![image](readme/todolist.png)

+This example has deon some rounds, I dont know who to credit, but I have found example [here](https://github.com/raminhuk/react-todo-list) and [here](https://github.com/erfjs/Todo-list) to one with Supabase [here](https://github.com/voidranjer/supabase-todo)

 ## 🚀 Getting Started